marcoparello/CTF-Writeups/Junior-Crypt-2024/beginner/Stego-with-errors.md

 ![](../images/stego-with-errors-part-21.png)

 `posrcards.` should be `postcards.`, so, the error character is `r`.
-Therefore, the current flag is:
+Therefore, the flag is currently:

 ```txt
 grodno{mistakes_make_us_stronger}